hogeol/lidar_localizer/README.md

 In my case, CPU i7-12700KF have 20-threads

-but, Compare between thread 10 and 5, 5 is better in my environment
+but, Compare between thread 12 and above, it seems it doesn't have any difference in performance

+I think it is almost same above 12-thread

+In my case in ch.64 velodyne with car velocity is about 100km/h, performed well

 Please find your best threads through experience